 - Except for the stunning seaside, there are only a few things really worth to see in Swansea.
 Yes, this little town is the birthplace of the poet Dylan Thomas (who actually described the city as lovely ugly town) and there is a Waterfront Museum and the National Museum of Swansea as well, but it only takes 1-2 hours to see them all.

-- Many companies advertise their preference or Welsh speaking applicants (is right there on indeed.co.uk)
+- Many companies advertise their preference or Welsh speaking applicants (is right there on indeed.co.uk) which seems a discriminatory practice to me.

 - The weather is terrible most of the year.
 The wind and rain are relentlessly down-heartening over many days or even weeks.
 The town looks deserted during these times and there is not much to do.